 - Do not needle felt with wet wool.
 It will take a lot longer for the fibers to forge together when poked with the needle and the needle will likely rust and break from being exposed to the moisture repeatedly.

 - The needles will break when poked directly into the wool object.
-If the broken tip does not fall out of stick out the side of the project, you will have to pull it all apart to find it or just pitch your work.
-Since making a little animal can take three hours of poking, you so do not want this to happen.
+If the broken tip does not fall out or stick out the side of the project, you will have to pull it all apart to find it or just pitch your work.
+Since making a little doll can take three hours of poking, you so do not want this to happen.

 - The wool must be made of a natural fleece to be felted.
 You can scoop up some of the hair your dog is shedding and give it a whirl, but you cannot use the synthetic felt sold at the local Walmart to either needle or wet felt.